W1W1-M/PackAPrefPane/README.md

 ## Usage
 * Import `PackAPrefPane` Swift package
-* Setup a var with `PackAPrefPaneData` type and customize each variable to your needs
+* Setup a var with `PrefPaneData` type and customize each variable to your needs
 * Setup your nested `appSettingsView` within a SwiftUI `Section` view
 * Make sure you have a var for showing sheets `settingsSheetPresented: Bool`
-* Use PackAPrefPane view with the above variables as in this example:
+* Use `PackAPrefPane` view with the above variables as in this example:
 ```
 PackAPrefPane(
     settingsSheetPresented: yourSheetbool,
-    packAPrefPaneData:  yourPrefPaneData
+    prefPaneData: yourPrefPaneData
 ) {
     Section(header: Text("Your nested app settings view section")) {
         YourNestedAppSettingsView()